gitlabhq/omnibus-gitlab/README.md

 ### After installation

-Your GitLab instance should reachable over HTTP at the IP or hostname of your server.
+Your GitLab instance should be reachable over HTTP at the IP or hostname of your server.
 You can login as an admin user with username `root` and password `5iveL!fe`.

 See [doc/maintenance/README.md](doc/maintenance/README.md) for useful commands